ulule/django-linguist/README.rst

     $ touch linguist_registry.py

-Create a ``ModelTranslationBase`` class for each model you want to translate then register them like this :
+Create a ``ModelTranslationBase`` class for each model you want to translate then register them like this:

 .. code-block:: python